pesho-ivanov/martinus.github.io/_posts/2019/2019-08-23-kindle-paperwhite-tips.md

 I recently upgraded from my 8 year old Kindle Keyboard (2011) to a brand new Kindle Paperwhite (2019, generation 10).
 So far, it is a great upgrade.
 Here are some tricks that I found useful:

 ## Custom Fonts
 Connect the kindle with USB, you'll see a folder `fonts`.
-I've tried a few fonts, and really like [Literata](https://fonts.google.com/specimen/Literata):
+I've tried a few fonts, and really like [Literata](https://fonts.google.com/specimen/Literata).
+It's very similar to Amazon's Bookerly, and made for e-books.

 ![Literata](/img/2019/literata.png)